alyssaraine03-a11y/alyssa-lis624/README.md

 created user 'opacuser'@'localhost' identified by 'piper777';

 left off on the requiring password part, i got stuck and it wouldnt let me type my password.

+okay i had to redo the grant all privileges and it allowed me to continue.